-Administration of a single 25 mg dose of REVLIMID with a high-fat meal in healthy subjects reduces the extent of absorption, with an approximate 20% decrease in AUC and 50% decrease in C{max} .
+Administration of a single 25 mg dose of REVLIMID with a high-fat meal in healthy subjects reduces the extent of absorption, with an approximate 20% decrease in AUC and 50% decrease in C{max}.
 In the trials where the efficacy and safety were established for REVLIMID, the drug was administered without regard to food intake.
 REVLIMID can be administered with or without food.

-Population pharmacokinetic analyses show that the oral absorption rate of lenalidomide in patients with MCL is similar to that observed in patients with MM or MDS.
+The oral absorption rate of lenalidomide in patients with MCL is similar to that observed in patients with MM or MDS.